Skip to content

 A straightforward way is to compare the total cost of the course — including time investment — against the extra income the new skill is likely to generate over a year.
 Dividing the investment by the day rate increase gives a rough payback period in billable days.
 This calculator can help illustrate that.

-Is it worth doing an expensive course if I am already freelancing?
+Is it potentially useful an expensive course if I am already freelancing?

 It depends on how quickly the new skill is likely to translate into higher rates or more clients, which varies a lot by industry and specialism.
 Many people find that niche or high-demand skills recoup costs faster than broader general ones.
 This calculator can help illustrate that.